 At the farm Sjöundá around the year 1800, there lived two married couples.
 Bjarni Bjarnason, the husband from one marriage, and Steinunn Sveinsdóttir, the wife from the other marriage, had an affair.

-Bjarni and Steinunn were placed under arrest and trialed for the murders.
+Bjarni and Steinunn were placed under arrest and were trialed for the murders.
 Bjarni said that Jón had fallen from cliffs and into the sea.
 But the body of Jón was unbroken when it was cast up on the shore the following autumn.

 The farm at Sjöundá

-Steinunn confessed that she had given Guðrún porridge with poison in it from which she got ill.
-And injuries on Guðrún's upper body indicated that she had been suffocated.
+Steinunn confessed that she had given Guðrún porridge with poison in it, from which she got ill.
+And, injuries on Guðrún's upper body indicated that she had been suffocated.

 11 children were involved in this tragedy, as Bjarni had 5 children and Steinunn also had 5 children, and they had 1 child together when Steinunn was in custody at Hrísnes, a boy named Jón.

 Steinunn and Bjarni were found guilty and sentenced to death.
 They were put in prison in Reykjavík (which now houses Stjórnarráðið - the Cabinet of Iceland).
-No executioner was found so they were to be moved to Norway where they were to be executed.

 The view of Rauðasandur from Sjöundá